Augustine Jibrin

-Augustine Jibrin (born October 7, 1988) is a Nigerian football manager and former defender who is the manager of OTP.
+Augustine Jibrin (born 7 October 1988) is a Nigerian football manager and former player who is the manager of Finnish club Villan Pojat.
+He played as a centre-back.
 While in Finland he captained FC OPA and OPS already at the age of 21.

 He was one of the very few foreign captains in Finnish professional football.

+Career

+In the seasons 2009 to 2011 Jibrin played for Finnish club OPS.
+Following a one-year stint at VPS, where he made 17 appearances while struggling with an ankle injury, he returned to OPS in 2013.

+In 2022 as coach of the C youth of Oulu Nice Soccer he led the team to the national championship title.
+Six players of the team were selected for the Finland under-16 national team.

+Jibrin was appointed head coach at Villan Pojat in November 2025.